Developer Relations The Difference Between Developer Relations and Developer Marketing

-Developer relations (DevRel), once waning, is back in vogue, and often in surprising companies.
-As companies try to compete in a digital world, even those selling in-person services find that they need a software application ecosystem in order to create a customer experience that lets them dominate a market.
-Often, this means providing APIs that developers can run with.
+Developer relations (DevRel) continues to gain prominence as a priority in organizations of all kinds.
+All companies, even those selling in-person services, need to be competitive in our digital world.
+They often do this with software application ecosystems to create a good customer experience.
+This usually means providing APIs that developers and DevOps practitioners can run with.
 Suddenly, building relationships with developers is as important to banks and car companies as it has been to traditional IT hardware and software companies.
 As companies attempt to engage the developer, it is helpful to understand the difference between developer relations and developer marketing.

 What’s in a word?

-Developer marketing comprises the activities that are employed to promote and sell products and services that developers buy and use.
-However, developer relations is less transactional because they are giving you their time, not their money.
+Developer marketing employs activities to promote and sell products and services that developers buy and use.
+However, developer relations is less transactional because developers are giving you their time, not their money.
 It is about building a relationship with developers who are interested in building applications around an application program interface (API).
 This requires attracting developers and helping them use your company’s API.

 Unlike developer marketing, the developer segment that developer relations is targeting is not paying your company, and you are not paying them.
-The end game for a company engaging in DevRel is to have an API useful and interesting enough that developers volunteer to build applications and even products around your API, making it more valuable as it gets embedded in applications.
-Developer relations is, of course, about relationships, but ultimately, it is about enlisting developers in your value creation strategy for your business.
+The end game for a company engaging in DevRel is to have an API useful and interesting enough that developers volunteer to build applications and even products around your API.
+Ideally, your API becomes more valuable as it gets embedded in applications.
+Developer relations is, of course, about relationships.
+But ultimately, you want to enlist developers in your value creation strategy for your business.

 Where is developer relations in an organization?